5, rue Méderine, 75017 Paris

 II-I, I-P, II-P

-The parish of the Protestant Swedish church in Paris was
+The Protestant Swedish parish of Paris was founded in

 Cult with organ